SIJABULILE-NCUBE/neighbourloan-capstone/README.md

 ## Trust Score

-Instead of displaying artificial urgency messages, each listing includes a Trust Score.
+Instead of displaying artificial urgency messages such as **"3 people are viewing this item right now"**, every listing includes a **Trust Score**.

+The Trust Score is calculated using meaningful information already available within the data model, including:

+- Owner tenure
+- Average owner rating
+- Number of completed bookings

-The Trust Score provides users with meaningful information that helps build confidence before borrowing equipment.
+Rather than creating fake urgency, this feature provides users with genuine information that helps build confidence before borrowing equipment.

-This approach encourages transparency and trust rather than relying on misleading urgency indicators.
+This approach encourages transparency, trust, and informed decision-making.

 ---